Maine could allow terminally ill to get life-ending meds

 Democratic Rep. Michele Meyer said no one knows how precious life is like a dying patient seeking a peaceful end.

-Republican Rep. Amy Arata said doctors can make mistakes and that the bill could have unintended consequences.
+Republican Rep. Amy Arata argues that doctors can make mistakes and that the bill could have unintended consequences.

 The Dignity National Center and Death with Dignity Political Fund say seven states have similar laws.